zimul8r/Cortex-Plus-Heroic/README.md

 `2->1` - Combine Two Dice Into a Larger Die.
 This function removes 2 dice and replaces them with 1 die one step up.
 Using this on a pair of d12s just removes them from the pool.

-The character sheets themselves have additional interfaces to the dice pool roller that are explained in their handouts.
+The character sheets themselves have additional interfaces to the dice pool roller that are explained below.

 Also, in the event that you just want to use ROLL20 and this dice pool roller and not the specific character sheets, there is a `Dice Pool Roller Only` button available for just that scenario.
 I use a `Dice Pool Roller Only` page as a "character sheet" for my Doom Pool.